 - Proof of passing CTC subject matter competency requirement (i.e., CSET Multiple Subjects Test).
 [NOTE: Early Childhood Special Education applicants are exempt from the subject matter requirement.]

 - Completion of the CTC U.S. Constitution requirement.
 (NOTE: If you obtained a Bachelor’s degree from a CSU, this requirement is considered met.)
-Contact one of our credential analysts, Myla Adeva or Claudia Murcia, with any questions concerning applicable coursework.
+Contact one of our credential analysts, Myla Adeva (link sends e-mail) or Claudia Murcia (link sends e-mail), with any questions concerning applicable coursework.

-- Certificate of Clearance (COC) or photocopy of a prior California credential or permit.
+- Certificate of Clearance (link is external) (COC) or photocopy of a prior California credential or permit.

-- Proof of an earned Bachelor’s degree from an accredited institution.
+- Proof that you earned a Bachelor’s degree from an accredited institution.

 - Need to be enrolled in Credential content area classes at SFSU (minimum 6 units per semester).

 - Pre-service hours: Complete 120 hours of ELL and related coursework in special education prior to submitting the application for the Intern Credential.
-Contact the Intern Program Coordinator, Dr. Summer Hsia for details and instructions.
+Contact the Intern Program Coordinator, Dr. Summer Hsia (link sends e-mail) for details and instructions.

 - District Support Provider Form: Identify from the district a qualified mentor/coach in the program area with a minimum of 3 years successful teaching experience)